lola-violet/inspirational-jeopardy/README.md

 ## Screenshots of Inspirational Jeopardy:

 ## Effects not seen in above screenshots:
+- Most of our styling is from Materialize
+- All buttons have hover effects
+- The category buttons are dropdowns
+- Answered question boxes become empty
+- Toasts pop up when answer is incorrect & correst.
+Correct answer will have + the amount added to score
+- Players score is being logged into the console and additional points are being added to it as they answer questions.

 ## Summary:
 For this group project our project manager was Eric Taylor, our git administrator was Lola Applegate.